clojure/clojure-cheatsheets/src/clj-jvm/README.markdown

 # Generating cheat sheet files

-Edit `run.sh` to specify the location of your Clojure JAR file in the `CLASSPATH` variable.
-Also change the values of `LINK_TARGET` and `PRODUCE_PDF` variables to your liking.
+Edit `run.sh` to specify the values of `LINK_TARGET` and `PRODUCE_PDF` variables to your liking.
 If you want to produce PDF files, you must have a suitable LaTeX installation on your computer.
 See "LaTeX installation notes" below for what is needed.

 Run this command: